Merlapaka Gandhi: Early life

 Merlapaka was born in the village of Vedulla Cheruvu near Renigunta, Andhra Pradesh in a Telugu-speaking family.
 His father Merlapaka Murali was a Telugu language novelist and a contemporary of author Yandamuri Veerendranath.
 Merlapaka was initially given the name Che Guevara because his father was fond of Marxist revolutionary Che Guevara.
-As their friends and relatives found it difficult to pronounce the name, after watching film Gandhi.
-Murali changed his five-year old son's given name to 'Gandhi' in honour of independence activist Mahatma Gandhi.
+As their friends and relatives found it difficult to pronounce the name, Murali changed his five-year old son's given name to 'Gandhi' in honour of independence activist Mahatma Gandhi.
+He was inspired by the film Gandhi.

 Merlapaka was schooled in Tirupati and graduated with a Bachelor of Technology from Allagadda.
+He also completed a course in film direction at the LV Prasad Film Academy and TV Academy.

 Film career

 Merlapaka wanted to become a film director since the 10th standard.
 After completing his graduation, he convinced his father to let him join a Cinematography course at the L. V. Prasad film institute in Chennai, Tamil Nadu, although, he eventually pursued a direction course there.
 Later on, he started writing stories and directed a short film.

-Having received a good response upon its release online, he then started developing the script for Venkatadri Express which was his debut film as a director.
+With no prior film experience, Gabdhi created his short film Karmara Devuda which won for 'best film' when presented at the 2011-2012 Hyderabad Short Film Festival.
+The film was positively reviewed by Harish Shankar on Idle Brain in November 2013.
+Gandhi then shared the concept for his comedy film Venkatadri Express to Sundeep Kishan, who was impressed and subsequently arranged a producer for the film.